mflatt/sweetpea-py/docs/_source/api/sampling_strategies.rst

            counting the total number of trial sequences that satisfy the experiment's constraints.

+.. class:: sweetpea.UniformGen

+           Automatically selects among strategies that provide uniformity.

+           *Uniformity*: Generates trials with a guarantee of uniformity, a long as only one trial sequence is requested at a time.

+           *Unspecified Replacement*: Generating multiple trials
+           sequences in a call to :func:`.synthesize_trials` may or may not produce indepedent results.

+.. class:: sweetpea.IterateGen

+           Automatically selects among strategies that implement
+           non-replacement for a single request of multiple experiments, but the strategy may or may not provide uniformity for a single experiment.

+           *Unspecified Uniformity*: Might not sample uniformly among possible experiments.

+           *Without Replacement*: Generating multiple trials in one call to :func:`.synthesize_trials` produces a list of distinct trial sequences.
+The number of returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.

 .. class:: sweetpea.UniGen

            *Uniformity*: Generates trials with a guarantee of